UNSW operates a continuous improvement approach to quality assurance and improvement of learning and teaching that

 1) Strategic planning and budgeting

 In keeping with UNSW's overarching aim for learning and teaching "to provide an outstanding student experience by ensuring the quality of our curricula, teaching, and infrastructure for learning and teaching" (Strategy from 2015 - 2025), the university has articulated goals and priorities for the enhancement of learning and teaching in six broad areas, detailed on the Strategic Goals and Priorities page.

 2) Strategy implementation

-The Learning and Teaching, Faculties and other organisational units:
+The Pro Vice-Chancellor (Education) Portfolio, Faculties and other organisational units:

 - review and revise their own strategic and operational plans to ensure that their goals, strategies and desired outcomes align with the revised UNSW LTEP

 At institution level the quality of learning and teaching is monitored through:

 - the annual Faculty Review of Learning and Teaching (FRLT) process.

 At Faculty/School/program level the quality of learning and teaching is monitored using:

 - the annual Faculty Review of Learning and Teaching (FRLT) process